 National Aerial Firefighting Capability

-The Australian Government will contribute an additional $11 million per year, indexed, from 2020-21, to a total of $26 million in 2020-21, to the National Aerial Firefighting Centre to ensure a national aerial firefighting capability is available to reduce the impact of bushfires on Australian communities, particularly in regional areas.
+The Australian Government provided an additional $11 million per year, indexed, from 2020-21, to a total of $26.2 million in 2021-22, to the National Aerial Firefighting Centre to ensure a national aerial firefighting capability is available to reduce the impact of bushfires on Australian communities, particularly in regional areas.
 The National Aerial Firefighting Centre arrangements allow state and territory operational fire chiefs and commissioners flexibility in accessing the right type and mix of aircraft in line with the seasonal fire risk.
 The additional funding will increase access for jurisdictions to specialised aerial firefighting resources, including large air tanker capability.

 Australian Federal Police Funding Model

-The Australian Federal Police (AFP) will commence a new funding model in 2020-21 at a cost of $300.2 million over the forward estimates ($10.8 million in 2020-21).
-The model will ensure the AFP maintains its frontline policing capacity, enhances its surge capacity, and provides for a healthy and agile workforce.
-The model will also provide the AFP enhanced planning certainty and the ability to direct resources to the highest criminal risks and to strategically combat new or increasing risks to Australia and its national interests.
-COVID-19, for example, has required the AFP to take on new roles to support the integrity of Australia’s borders and protect the community from infection, including remote Indigenous communities.
+The Australian Federal Police commenced a new funding model in 2020-21 at a cost of $300.2 million over four years from 2020-21 ($18.4 million in 2021-22).
+The model ensures the AFP maintains its frontline policing capacity, enhances its surge capacity, and provides for a healthy and agile workforce.
+The model also provides the AFP with enhanced planning certainty; the ability to direct resources to the highest criminal risks and to strategically combat new or increasing risks to Australia and its national interests.
+COVID-19, for example, has required the AFP to take on new roles to support the integrity of Australia’s borders and protect the community from infection, including enforcing travel restrictions into remote Indigenous communities.

-The North West Point Immigration Detention Centre on Christmas Island has been reactivated to receive 250 unlawful non-citizens including those released from prisons, but unable to be deported due to COVID‑19 travel and border restrictions.
-This measure will address capacity challenges in the immigration detention network and increase community safety while removal operations, including prison-to-plane removals are impacted by COVID-19.
+The North West Point Immigration Detention Centre on Christmas Island was reactivated in August 2020 to accommodate unlawful non-citizens including those released from prisons, but unable to be deported due to COVID‑19 travel and border restrictions.
+This measure is to address capacity challenges in the immigration detention network and increase community safety while removal operations, including prison-to-plane removals are impacted by the COVID-19 pandemic.